 Callum who is now represented by Maverick models contacted me to fix up another shoot to add some more fashion and editorial images to his portfolio.
 Now much more experience, Callum was able to take full advantage of the costumes and props available at the studio to pose for some striking images.
 I was really impressed how he is much more at ease and able to produce more interesting and creative poses.

 After our Peaky Blinders style shoot over a year ago, Matthew contacted me again to arrange a portfolio booster for his male model portfolio.
 We covered a number of creative scenarios from 60s James Dean shots with leather jacket, 60s retro selfies with Milford Sportsman camers, through a cabaret costume with topcoat and stick to a ‘JR’ cowboy theme!

 Darren contacted me to arrange a shoot to add some more dramatic images to his portfolio.
 We set up a ‘steam punk’ style stage set in the studio and Darren wore some outfits from his extensive leatherwear wardrobe.
 We ended the shoot with some moody portrait shots.

 Debut male model Jonathan contacted us to start his modelling portfolio.
 During a concentrated shoot we covered many different looks and Jonathan soon warmed up, producing some great poses.

 Male model Callum booked a shoot to broaden his port with some character portraits and costume shots working with many of the props and costumes available in our well-equipped studio.

-Experienced model James arranged a shoot to refresh his already extensive port with some character, costume and contemporary shots.
+Experienced male model James arranged a shoot to refresh his already extensive port with some character, costume and contemporary shots.
 Our shoot encompassed traditional portraiture to punk.

 Having collaborated several times with JM, we decided to evolve our retro fashion portfolio to pay homage to Puccini’s Madame Butterfly with some geisha shots.
 We also experimented with an ornamental back head dress with some stylish all black images